EXCCoin/exccd/docs/README.md

 rpclimituser=mylimituser
 rpclimitpass=Limitedp4ssw0rd
 ```
-For a list of available options, run: `$ dcrctl --help`
+For a list of available options, run: `$ exccctl --help`

 <a name="Mining" />

 **2.4 Mining**<br />
-dcrd supports both the `getwork` and `getblocktemplate` RPCs although the
+exccd supports both the `getwork` and `getblocktemplate` RPCs although the
 `getwork` RPC is deprecated and will likely be removed in a future release.
 The limited user cannot access these RPCs.<br />